MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 > Default synchronization templates can’t be edited within the Dynamics 365 organization solution editor.
 This needs to be done through calls to the Dynamics 365 API using the XrmToolBox.
 The [XrmToolBox](https://www.xrmtoolbox.com/) is a third-party application that has many different tools for interacting with Dynamics 365 app data.
 For more information on the tool, see [Documentation for XrmToolBox](https://www.xrmtoolbox.com/documentation/).

-## Check the current default Outlook template filters
+## Step 1.
+Check the current default Outlook filter template

 After installing XrmToolBox and connecting to your organization, follow these steps to ensure the **Sync Filter Manager** tool is installed using the **Tools Library**.